roobet-bonus-code/.github/README.md

 - Access to Roobet-exclusive promotions
 - Ongoing platform rewards

-Bonuses may vary depending on location and current promotions.
+Bonus availability may vary depending on location and current promotions.

 ---